 For example search.html?q=smp gives a full list, or

-search.html?q=nagsmp+=cl lists the functions available via the CL interface
+search.html?q=nagsmp+=fl lists the routines available via the FL interface

 which use OpenMP in NAG code in suitable implementations.

 The lists returned include routines which internally call BLAS or LAPACK routines, which may be threaded within the vendor library used by both serial and multithreaded NAG Library implementations.
 You are advised to consult the documentation for the vendor library for further information.
 Please consult the Users' Note for your implementation for any additional implementation-specific information.